Xmick01/MITRE-ATT-CK-Framework-Implementation-Project/README.md

 ### Skills Learned

-- **Threat Intelligence Analysis**: Analyze and interpret data to understand adversary behavior, tactics, techinquesm and procedures (TTPs)
+- **Threat Intelligence Analysis**: Analyze and interpret data to understand adversary behavior, tactics, techinques and procedures (TTPs)
 - **Incident Detection and Response**: Identifying security incidents and responding to them to mitigate damage and prevent future incidents.
 - **Gap Analysis and Risk Assessment**: Evaluating current security measures, identify weaknesses, and assess the risk associated with these gaps.
 - **Red Teaming**: Conducting simulated attacks to test the effectiveness of security measures.